Auh3b/immap-migration-dashboard/README.md

 # UNICEF Migration Web App

-This application uses `Carto for React` template 3 with typescript, and uses `yarn` as the package manager.
+This application build using `Carto for React` template 3 with typescript, and uses `yarn` as the package manager.
 Make sure your using `Node v16.13.0` for compatibility in development.

+## Project Setup

+install project using yarn

+### `yarn install`

 ## Available Scripts